Home » Casing » Expandable Casing Mechanism, Application, Pros & Cons

 The Roller Type Process

-The roller-type process was in use long before the expandable casing patch was introduced, over 40 years ago.
+The roller-type process was used long before the expandable casing patch was introduced over 40 years ago.
 It historically was used to try to restore partially collapsed casing.
-The roller process is simple, in that the process starts from the top and expands the casing as it is rotated downward into the expandable or collapsed pipe.
+The roller process is simple, starting from the top and expanding the casing as it is rotated downward into the expandable or collapsed pipe.

 It has the advantage that it can be removed at any time, replaced, and resume the operation where it stopped.
 The historic problem with rollers is that they do not work very well, at least in the fixed version.
-A roller device does not induce true uniform hoop stress in a tube, because it contacts the casing at only a finite number of points, usually three or four.
-The old roller-type casing patches typically failed because they never were round in cross-section once expanded, because the rollers had only three contact points.
+A roller device does not induce true uniform hoop stress in a tube because it contacts the casing at only a finite number of points, usually three or four.
+The old roller-type casing patches typically failed because they were never round in cross-section once expanded.
+After all, the rollers had only three contact points.
 Expanders with four rollers were introduced and had better success than three rollers but still never were as successful as the swage-type process.

 The use of expandable casing rollers to restore partially collapsed casing historically enjoyed limited success primarily because of the point contact with the casing wall and the elastic unloading between contact points.

-Originally, the availability and lead time required for the expandable pipe to be a readily available solution for this type of problem was limited.
-The expandable casing had to be ordered and available as a backup for a particular well before the actual need arose.
-This changed in time and is seldom a limitation now.
-Another drawback to the expandable casing as an unplanned contingency string is the cementing issue.
-If the expandable string is to be reliably cemented, then the hole in which it is to be placed must be either underreamed (Drilling Reamers Types) to a larger diameter than the oilfield drilling bit that will pass through the casing above it or it must be drilled initially to a larger diameter as with a bi-center bit.
+The cementing issue is another drawback to the expandable casing as an unplanned contingency string.
+If the expandable string is to be reliably cemented, then the hole in which it is to be placed must be either under-reamed (Drilling Reamers Types) to a larger diameter than the oilfield drilling bit that will pass through the casing above it or it must be drilled initially to a larger diameter as with a bi-center bit.
 These are not necessarily amenable to unanticipated situations that may arise and require an additional casing string.
-As it currently stands, the expandable casing is a planned part of the casing program and for that, it has proven quite successful.
+As it currently stands, the expandable casing is a planned part of the casing program, which has proven quite successful.

-The cementing process in regard to expandable casing is a bit different from conventional casing cementing.
-The usual procedure is to displace the cement prior to expanding the casing.
+The cementing process regarding expandable casing differs slightly from conventional casing cementing.
+The usual procedure is to displace the cement before expanding the casing.
 This requires that the casing expansion be completed before the cement begins to harden.

-For the most part though, since the expandable casing is used for a temporary drilling liner, it is not critical to have cement all the way to the top of the liner.
-The process has been successful in numerous applications, but it is a cause for concern.
-The most expandable casing is run as a liner and the final part of the expansion process is the expansion of the overlap in which some type of elastomer seals on the outside of the expandable casing seal against the casing through which it has been run.
-Once that seal has been established there is no way to displace cement into the annulus short of perforating and cement squeezing.
+Although it is not always necessary to have cement all the way to the top, it is still a cause for concern that the expandable casing, which is used as a temporary drilling liner, may not be fully cemented.
+However, the process has proven to be successful in many applications.
+The most expandable casing is typically used as a liner, and its final expansion process involves the expansion of the overlap, which is sealed with an elastomer on the outside of the expandable casing to create a seal against the casing through which it has been run.
+Once that seal has been established, there is no way to displace cement into the annulus short of perforating and cement squeezing.

 Collapse Considerations

-The collapse rating of the expandable casing is usually less than what one is accustomed to in similar sizes of the conventional casing.
-This is mostly due to the thinner wall of the expanded tubes as compared to API tubes.
-The thinner wall is the tradeoff we accept for the larger internal diameter which in turn is the primary reason we choose the expandable tube.
+The collapse rating of the expandable casing is usually less than what one is accustomed to in similar sizes to the conventional casing.
+This is primarily due to the expanded tubes’ thinner walls than API tubes.
+The thinner wall is the tradeoff we accept for the larger internal diameter, which is the primary reason we chose the expandable tube.
 In the discussion on plasticity, we mentioned that a material that strain hardens in plastic tension may gain yield strength in that direction, but in the process, it loses yield strength in compression.
-Also, if the casing wall does not expand uniformly, then the casing collapse strength is less than if it had expanded uniformly.
+Also, if the casing wall does not expand uniformly, the casing collapse strength is less than if it had expanded uniformly.
 With conventional casing, we can inspect its wall thickness and eccentricity before it is run in the hole.

 With expandable casing, there is no way to know with certainty the final wall thickness and eccentricity, if any, until after it is in the hole and expanded.
 It can be seen in some of the commercial videos that show the expansion process on the surface that the final expanded tube has some amount of curvature in it.
 The causes of this curvature could be attributed to variations in wall thickness, residual stress, or anisotropic hardening.

 This is not said to denigrate the expandable casing but to point out that one must understand that expandable casing is not the same thing as conventional casing.
-It has different properties, one of which is a reduced collapse strength, and that must be considered in any particular application and casing design.
+It has different properties, including a reduced collapse strength, which must be considered in any application and casing design.

 Consequently, the most obvious practical application for the expandable casing is as an intermediate string or liner to be utilized during the drilling of a well that eventually will be cased with conventional casing.
 In those applications, it can be invaluable.
 For instance, Figure 2 shows a conventional casing program for a particular application.